 COVID-19 has turned our world upside down and 2020 was a year to remember – or forget.
 There have been plenty of discussions surrounding the vaccines and there is hope that they will assist in managing the virus.
-Given the speed that these vaccines have come to the market, many of you and your patients may have questions about use, safety, and effectiveness.
+Given the speed that these vaccines have come to the market, many pharmacy professionals and their patients may have questions about use, safety, and effectiveness.

 Jen Gommerman, PhD